- Emergency Financial Resources

 The Rackham Building

-In accordance with the university’s continuing effort to stop the spread of coronavirus and with Governor Gretchen Whitmer’s “Stay Home, Stay Safe” executive order, the Rackham Building is closed to students and the public until further notice.
+In accordance with the university’s continuing effort to stop the spread of coronavirus, the Rackham Building is closed to students and the public until further notice.

 - U-M staff whose offices reside in the building can access the building with their MCards to retrieve materials.

-- Rackham Graduate School staff will be working remotely through the remainder of the term.
+- Rackham Graduate School staff will be working remotely until further notice.

 These changes have been implemented to follow the general public health principle of limiting the interaction of people within larger groups to diminish disease transmission and protect everyone in our communities, particularly the most vulnerable.